pfdubois/BridgeBidding/source/Opening.rst

 -------------------

 .. index::
-   pair: preempt; not in passout seat
+   pair: preempts; not in passout seat
    pair: opening; in passout seat

 Pearson Points: To find your Pearson Points, add your HCP to the number of